Ralph Immell: Gubernatorial speculation, Progressive Party, and W.P.A.

 Despite the milk strike controversy, Immell had earned significant public affection; he was a prolific public speaker at nonpartisan patriotic gatherings throughout the state, and had developed a reputation for diligence, competence, and economy for his efforts reorganizing the National Guard, managing state emergencies, and developing state conservation (employment) programs.
 Early in 1934, newspapers began to speculate about Immell making a run for governor of Wisconsin as a Republican compromise candidate between progressive and stalwart factions.
 Immell's gubernatorial chances in 1934 effectively evaporated when the Wisconsin Progressive Party formally voted to split from the Republicans, ending the possibility of a compromise nomination.
 Nevertheless, Immell's supporters represented a significant bloc of progressive Republican voters, and wooing Immell into their faction was described as an existential necessity for the new Progressive Party.
 Immell decided to join the progressives, and Philip La Follette ultimately went on to win the 1934 gubernatorial election, running on the Progressive ticket.

 Also in 1934, Immell received a commission from President Franklin Roosevelt as a brigadier general in the United States Army Adjutant General's Corps.
 In the fall, Immell's former patron John J. Blaine died.
 After his death, a movement was made among progressive allies to see Immell appointed to Blaine's seat on the Reconstruction Finance Corporation, but he ultimately did not received the appointment.
 The next year, however, he did receive a federal appointment as Wisconsin director of the Works Progress Administration.
 His appointment had been recommended by La Follette.
-This appointment was another indicator of his clout among Wisconsin progressives and was seen as an olive branch to La Follette's supporters, as Roosevelt's projects had struggled to gain approval in the Wisconsin Legislature; the appointment also incensed Wisconsin Democrats who had expected the job to go to the former governor, Schmedeman, or another Wisconsin Democrat.
+This appointment was another indicator of his clout among Wisconsin progressives and was seen as an olive branch from Roosevelt to La Follette's supporters, as Roosevelt's projects had struggled to gain approval in the Wisconsin Legislature; the appointment also incensed Wisconsin Democrats who had expected the job to go to the former governor, Schmedeman, or another Wisconsin Democrat.
 Democrats further alleged that La Follette was conspiring to sabotage the program and that Immell would use the federal money as a slush fund to give salaries to progressive allies; Wisconsin labor unions also attacked the appointment, worried that Immell would be unfriendly to their interests.
 Shortly after accepting the appointment, he resigned from the state Conservation Commission and also requested a leave of absence from his role as adjutant general to focus on his W.P.A. responsibilities.